eriksvedang/SplicersWeb/rules.md

 #### Requirements
 Some tings and bioms have a requirement keyword (**req. [gene] / [type]**).
 If they do, the indicated requirement must be fulfilled for a ting to be in its biom.
 If the requirement is not fulfilled, the ting must be devolved.
 When a ting uses the roam ability, it may not move to a biom where a requirment isn't met.
 Tings may only require types (bioms have no genes) and bioms may only require genes.

+#### Mulligan
+When performing a mulligan, choose any number of cards and discard them, then draw that many cards from your deck.

+#### Public Information
+All face up cards (including discard pile) are public information and may be looked at at any time.
+The number of cards left in a deck, as well as the number of cards in hand is also public inormation.
+Face down cards in play may only be looked at by their owner.

 ---